MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 |Text and generative AI tools (premium)    | response    |
 | Content Processing Tools                 | page        |

-Using an AI Builder capability will consume units of these features.
-For instance, extracting information from a 2 pages document within an Agent Flow will consume 2 pages of 'Content Document Processing'.
+Using an AI Builder capability consumes units of these features.
+For example, extracting information from a two-page document within an agent flow consumes two pages of **Content Document Processing**.
-The cost per unit is published in Licensing Guide [pdf](https://go.microsoft.com/fwlink/?linkid=2085130) and in this Copilot Studio documentation page: [Billing rates and management](https://learn.microsoft.com/microsoft-copilot-studio/requirements-messages-management#message-scenarios)
+The cost per unit is published in the [Licensing Guide (PDF)](https://go.microsoft.com/fwlink/?linkid=2085130) and in [Billing rates and management](/microsoft-copilot-studio/requirements-messages-management#message-scenarios).

-Here is the mapping between AI Builder capability and Copilot Studio features:
+Here is the mapping between AI Builder capabilities and Copilot Studio features:

  | AI Builder capability | Copilot Studio/AI Tools features | Unit |
 |------------------------------------------|-------------|-------------|
 | Prompt using gpt 4o-mini model      | Text and generative AI tools (basic)     | 1 response per 1K tokens*   |